 Golf becomes an obsession to many people.
 It looks rather simple, just hit a small ball into a hole in the middle of a flat green surface a few hundred feet away.
 It is anything but simple though, as you soon learn one you try playing the game.
 The clubs are you tools, and that is one of the biggest factors in how you will do on the course.
 Some people do have some innate ability, or natural talent, but the clubs are the key to success in many ways.

-Top 10 Best Golf Club Sets in 2019 (for Men & Women)*rated by us based on value, quality, and performance (links go to Amazon)
+Top 10 Best Golf Club Sets (for Men & Women)*rated by us based on value, quality, and performance (links go to Amazon)

 There are a lot of variations of clubs, but there are really only a few types.
 There are woods, or drivers, normally with a wooden club at the end.
 Wood has been the traditional substance, but now titanium and ore modern metals are used more often.
 These are used for tee-off shots and designed to hit the ball a long way.